 A great example of checking reality is shown in the Lucid Dream movie called WAKING LIFE.
 It is an animated feature movie in which Wiley Wiggins floats in and out of a series of philosophical discussions and ethereal experiences.

 Eventually we learn that Wiley is lucid dreaming throughout the film, and is trying to learn to control his dreams.
 He uses the reality check of turning the light switch on and off as shown below.
 This is how Wiley Wiggins realizes he is lucid dreaming.
 It’s a must see movie if you are into lucid dreaming.
-The movie has been released a few years now and you should be able to pick up a DVD on eBay fairly cheaply now.

 Reality checks are a method of discerning between dreams and reality.
 It is extremely important to perform these.